 Did you know that Budapest is the city of thermal baths?
 In Hungary’s capital you find the most thermal baths in the world including 118 ponds and hot springs.
 I chose the Király Thermal Bath which was a great choice and so relaxing.
 I also had a massage in the end of the day.
 If you’re not sure which one to choose, maybe this Lonely Planet guide will help you.

-A laid-back dinner is the perfect way to end an evening.
+A laid-back dinner is a perfect way to end an evening.
 And the perfect location for that is the Gozsdu Courtyard, a complex with seven buildings.
 When you step in you feel like you’re in the middle of a festival.
 Although it is noisy and crowded, it is a great spot to hang out for dinner.

 One of the major squares in Budapest and also part of the UNESCO World Heritage is the Heroes’ Square.
 It is famous for its iconic statue featuring the Seven Chieftains of the Magyars, which were the leaders of the seven tribes of the Hungarians.
 It is a typical touristic spot, but an impressive one.